 If you haven’t noticed by now you probably aren’t a regular YouTube user.
 YouTube has become the breeding grounds for open censorship, theft of content, and loss of income on an extreme level.
-Not only are MGTOW videos being hidden and removed but also the videos of MANY content creators that like to buck the system.
 I’ve seen a lot of different categories of people complaining about the latest censorship attempts at YouTube by removing advertising from creators.
 In it’s prime, YouTube itself allowed anyone and everyone to post anything they wanted.
 They had advertisements and everyone was making money and people were getting what they wanted when clicking an ad.
 Everyone was happy.

 So right off the bat it’s quite clear this women is a feminist liberal.
 Another thing we can take note of is how successful YouTube was before her arrival.
 Advertising was good.
 Content creation was good.
 Everyone was happy.
 Fast forward just three short years and we have the exact opposite.
 Advertisers are unhappy and jumping ship.
 Content creators are unhappy and searching for new platforms.
 The viewers are disappointed their favorite YouTubers are being screwed over.
 Fact’s don’t lie.
 Since she started working as the CEO of YouTube it has gone strait down hill.
 Not only has she driven the company into the ground but she has left people with a sour taste in their mouth about YouTube.
 From censorship to loss of income.
 This women has been a total disgrace to what YouTube was, and what it stood for in the online community of knowledge, learning, and sharing ideas.
 Her personal belief system has gotten in the way of her business decisions.
 One of the many problems with an emotional feminist women in charge.
 This has left YouTube in a vulnerable emotional state because of their agenda driven CEO.